The Pre-Decimal Penny in UK History and Culture

 The day after Guy Fawke's capture—November 5th—a celebration was held.
 People lit bonfires to celebrate the safety of the king and parliament.
-Guy Fawkes was sentenced to a horrible death, but he jumped off the execution platform and broke his neck to avoid it.
+Guy Fawkes was sentenced to be hung, drawn, and quartered, but he jumped off the execution platform and broke his neck to avoid this fate.

 The signs that the children are holding are written in the Welsh language.
 The word "ceiniog" means penny.

 A Penny for the Guy

 The tradition of lighting a bonfire on November 5th continued after 1605 and still takes place today.
 The custom of burning an effigy that represented Guy Fawkes reportedly started in the nineteenth century.
 At some point, fireworks were added to the celebration.

 Today the November 5th celebration is often a communal one.
 A big bonfire and fireworks display is held in an open space within the community.
 When I was a child, the celebration was more often held by individual families.
 My father lit fireworks for my family in our back garden on bonfire night, as many other families did.
 I sometimes saw a guy that someone else in my neighbourhood had created, though like a bonfire it wasn't part of my celebration.

 The guy seems to have been more popular in the past than it is today.
 Children often made the effigy and then pushed it around in a wheelbarrow, a pram (baby carriage), or a pushchair (stroller), asking for "a penny for the guy".
 It was a traditional way for them to make money to buy fireworks or sweets (candy).
 According to what I've read, the tradition is rare today.
 Effigies are still burned in bonfires, however, even though this could be considered an unpleasant tradition.